 The song has some different versions of music video, all of which can be viewed on the AKB official YouTube channel.
 However, the majority of “work” is done by people you have never seen before.
 The one that has nearly six million views is performed by the AKB staff members.

 The message here is rather simple.
 AKB48 is supported by such a loving crew, so why not love them yourself?
 Another version features fashion brand Samantha Thavasa and its employees.
 (Certain girls from AKB48 have appeared in the brand’s advertising in the past.)
-The most recent collaboration is done by Saga prefecture.
+The most recent collaboration is done by Saga Prefecture.

-With more than a thousand members participating (including governor Yasushi Furukawa and some yuru-kyara mascots) and at a cost of 500,000 yen, the video serves as a promotional attempt not so much to introduce the prefecture but rather to bring our attention to the people who work there – again, the AKB brand is used to appeal positively to nonchalant viewers who might not necessarily be so interested in this otherwise unknown yet noteworthy corner of Japan.
+With more than a thousand members participating (including governor Yasushi Furukawa and some yuru-kyara mascots) and at a cost of ¥500,000 ($4,100), the video serves as a promotional attempt not so much to introduce the prefecture but rather to bring our attention to the people who work there – again, the AKB brand is used to appeal positively to nonchalant viewers who might not necessarily be so interested in this otherwise unknown yet noteworthy corner of Japan.

 In fact, Saga already has its own promotional video called “Three Minutes to Saga.”
 The first half shows everything Saga has to offer in three minutes, as the title says, and the second half looks more like a plain guidebook.
 If the primary function of promotional videos is to engage viewers and keep their attention from start to finish, then the AKB song and dance has definitely helped them to improve service this purpose.

-So what will their next strategy be?
+So what will AKB’s next strategy be?
 One thing we know for sure is that Akimoto would never turn to a fortune cookie when deciding the future prospects of his empire, as he always seems to know exactly how best to promote and sell his products.